ossimlabs/ossim/README.md

  * test your modification,
  * then create a pull request.

 The moderators will review the request and merge your changes to "dev".
 At that point, the automated continuous integration system (GoCD) will get triggered to perform a build and test.
-If there are any failures, your merge commit will be backed out and you'll be ridiculed in front of the entire community.
+If there are any failures, your merge commit will be backed out and you'll be publicly ridiculed.

 #How to Build
 The easy way is to just run the script in `ossim/scripts/<OS>/build.sh`.
 There are (or soon will be) scripts for Linux, Mac, and Windows.
 This is known as the "run-and-pray" approach and should work for the default build configuration.
 Assuming all dependencies were met and no compile/link errors occured, this script will generate all build binaries under a sibling directory to the ossim repo directory, namely, `ossim/../build/<build_type>`